UltimaHoarder/UltimaScraper/README.md

 # FAQ

-Before troubleshooting, make sure you're using Python 3.9.
+Before troubleshooting, make sure you're using Python 3.9 and the latest commit of the script.

 Error: Access Denied / Auth Loop